toreau/Text-Info/README.md

 [Text::Info](https://metacpan.org/pod/Text::Info) is an extensible and easy to use solution for retrieving useful information about texts based on the [Germanic languages](https://en.wikipedia.org/wiki/Germanic_languages).

-The solution is under heavy development, and its API will definitely change.
-Please respect this fact if you intend to use it.
+The solution is under heavy development, has a limited feature set for the time being, and its API will definitely change.
+Please respect these facts if you intend to use it.

 # METHODS